gofynd/fp-signature/README.md

 The `sign` function is used to generate a signature.
 It takes two parameters: `request` and `options`.

-It will return `Signature` object with `x-fp-date` and `x-fp-signature`.
+It will return the signature string directly.

-Include the generated `x-fp-date` and `x-fp-signature` in the request headers or query parameters to sign the request.
+The `x-fp-date` is automatically generated and used internally for signature generation.
+Include the returned signature string in the `x-fp-signature` header to sign the request.

 ```typescript
 type RequestParam = {